zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/spin-up-vb/spin-up-vb.md

-# Stage and Publish an Oracle Visual Builder Web Application
+# Create an Instance of Oracle Visual Builder

 ## Introduction

-This tutorial shows you how to stage and publish a web application.
+This tutorial shows you how to create an instance of Visual Builder in your Cloud account.

-Estimated Lab Time:  10 minutes
+Estimated Lab Time:  5 minutes

 ### Background